bakgaard/Stories/AdrexTheEngineer/NotesFromCR.md

 ## Episode 68

-[2:33:00](https://www.youtube.com/watch?v=5GAclNF61Xs&t=2h33m00s) - The Laughing Hand - Captured was a The Timeless and the Seeking the Tourment of All - The Undying Chosen.
+[2:33:00](https://www.youtube.com/watch?v=5GAclNF61Xs&t=2h33m00s) - The Laughing Hand - Captured was a The Timeless and the Seeking the Torment of All - The Undying Chosen.
 Said entity was kept in the tomb.

 It can only be sealed, and that was its tomb.